lancedb/lancedb/docs/src/fts.md

     LanceDB automatically searches on the existing FTS index if the input to the search is of type `str`.
 If you provide a vector as input, LanceDB will search the ANN index instead.

 ## Tokenization
 By default the text is tokenized by splitting on punctuation and whitespaces and then removing tokens that are longer than 40 chars.
-For more language specific tokenization then provide the argument tokenizer_name with the 2 letter language code followed by "en_stem".
+For more language specific tokenization then provide the argument tokenizer_name with the 2 letter language code followed by "_stem".
 So for english it would be "en_stem".

 ```python
 table.create_fts_index("text", tokenizer_name="en_stem")